Hip Hop Caucus

 The Hip Hop Caucus (HHC) is a national, non-profit organization in the United States, which aims to promote political activism for young U.S. voters using hip-hop music and culture.

 The group's programs are intended to promote social and political equality in the areas of economics, education, health care, housing, the environment and social justice.
 The group is a member of the Black Leadership Forum and the Leadership Conference on Civil and Human Rights.

 Rev. Lennox Yearwood Jr., President & CEO of the Hip Hop Caucus is a former co-creator of P. Diddy's "Vote or Die" campaign of 2004.
 In 2003 and 2004 he was the Political and Grassroots Director for Russell Simmons' Hip Hop Summit Action Network, as well as a Senior Consultant to Jay-Z's Citizen Change "Voice Your Choice" campaign.

 Campaigns and events

 Respect My Vote

-Respect My Vote! is a voter mobilization campaign that aims to educate, register and mobilize young people of color between the ages of 18-39 who live in urban communities, do not attend college, people with felony records who are unaware of their voting rights, and students at historically black colleges and universities.
+Respect My Vote! is a voter mobilization campaign that aims to educate, register and mobilize young people of color between the ages of 18 and 39 who live in urban communities, do not attend college, people with felony records who are unaware of their voting rights, and students at historically black colleges and universities.

 In 2008, the Hip Hop Caucus and the hip hop artist T.I. launched the "Respect My Vote" youth voting campaign.
 There was a higher number of young voters at the 2008 election, subsequent to higher turnout seen in 2004 and 2006.
 Analysis of the 2008 electorate showed that while overall numbers of voters did not increase as dramatically as expected, the composition of the electorate was notably different, with increased participation seen among minority youth voters, the Hip Hop Caucus' target demographic.